Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-\begin{restatable}{theorem}{restateThmOIBipImpossibility} Let $r$ be a positive integer, and let $\mathcal{H}$ be a class of bipartite graphs that contains at least one $r$-forgetful connected graph that is neither a cycle nor has minimum degree equal to one.
-Then there is no strong and hiding \emph{order-invariant} $r$-round LCP for $\twocol_\mathcal{H}$, \emph{no matter the certificate size}. \end{restatable}
+\begin{restatable}{theorem}{restateThmOIBipImpossibility} Let $r$ be a positive integer, and let $\mathcal{H}$ be the union of all graphs with minimum degree $1$ and even cycles.
+In addition, let $\mathcal{G}$ be a class of $r$-forgetful bipartite graphs having empty intersection with $\mathcal{H}$.
+Then there is no \emph{order-invariant} hiding $r$-round LCP for $\twocol_\mathcal{G}$ that is strongly sound, \emph{no matter the certificate size}. \end{restatable}

 Let us address the main technical aspects behind the proof of \cref{thm:oi-bip-impossibility}.
 As already mentioned above, the key realization is that the hiding property can be fully characterized in terms of the \emph{neighborhood graph} of yes-instances of an LCP.
 For an $r$-round LCP $\mathcal{D}$, we denote the respective neighborhood graph for instances with at most $n$ nodes by $\alvgd$.
 The characterization we prove (\cref{lem:hiding-char}) is that, for any positive integer $k$, $\mathcal{D}$ hides a $k$-coloring if and only if $\alvgd$ is \emph{not} $k$-colorable.